Master of Arts in Social Work

 Career Opportunities

-Upon qualification graduates are eligible to register with CORU (regulator) to practice in the profession of Social Work It is anticipated that the majority of graduates of this programme will enter the many vacancies in the social work field.
-Consequently, the programme has been developed to provide academic knowledge, and skills to work in a variety of social work environments.
+Upon qualification, graduates are eligible to register with CORU (regulator) to practice in the social work profession.
+It is anticipated that the majority of graduates of this programme will enter the many vacancies in the social work field.
+Consequently, the programme has been developed to provide academic knowledge and skills to work in various social work environments.

 This programme is approved by CORU.